-expr1 and expr2 can be field names, constant values, or expressions.
+exprl and expr2 can be field names, constant values, or expressions.
 These expressions do not have to match a column expression in the SELECT clause.

-rel_operator is the relational operator that links the two expressions.
+rel operator is the relational operator that links the two expressions.

-The following example returns only the departments whose sums of salaries are greater than \$200,000:
+Return only the departments whose sums of salaries are greater than \$200,000.

+'''

-SELECT dept_id, SUM (salary) FROM emp GROUP BY dept_id HAVING SUM (salary) > 200000
+SELECT dept_id, SUM (salary) FROM emp

+GROUP BY dept_id HAVING SUM (salary) > 200000

+'''